ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 involve bursty traffic where many nodes complete a task at the same time.
 As a controlled environment, data centers often deploy fabrics that employ rich signalling from switches to endpoints.
 Furthermore, the operator can often limit the number of operating congestion controls.

-A proposed congestion control need not coexist well with all other algorithms, but the proposal SHOULD indicate which are expected to safely coexist with it.
+For these reasons, data center congestion controls are often distinct from those running elsewhere on the Interenet.
+A proposed congestion control need not coexist well with all other algorithms if it is intended for data centers, but the proposal SHOULD indicate which are expected to safely coexist with it.

 # Security Considerations